 Students also have access to the Office of the Independent Adjudicator for external, independent review if they remain dissatisfied following the formal stage of the University's complaints procedure.

 There are separate procedures covering matters relating to:

 - examination and assessment performance (see academic appeals procedures and academic irregularity policy )

 - disciplinary issues (see code of behaviour )

 - complaints about the Students' Union, which has its own complaints procedure.

 Matters brought to the University's attention through the complaints procedure will be treated as valuable student feedback and the operation of the procedure is carefully monitored.
 The University welcomes feedback on its services and will use the findings to improve them where appropriate and possible.

-Further information about the complaints procedure is available from the Student Services Manager, Student Support Services and the Information & Advice Service in the Students' Union.
-The Information & Advice Service also provides support and representation for students who wish to use the Procedure.
+Further information about the complaints procedure is available from the Academic Office.
+Independent advice can be sought from the Information and Advice Service in the Students' Union.
+The Information and Advice Service also provides support and representation for students who wish to use the Procedure.